Pumpkin season is in full swing, and these simple vegan pumpkin blender muffins might become a new Fall favorite healthy snack.

 The recipe was adapted from these popular Blender Muffins

-Watch the pumpkin blender muffin recipe video above
+Watch the step by step recipe video above.

 Pumpkin Blender Muffins